Frolic-chat/frolic-chat.github.io/wiki/development/development.md

 Read our [Code of Conduct](CODE_OF_CONDUCT.html) to see if your development goals align with Frolic's.

 ## Development
-Frolic uses NodeJS `16.x` and may not work on newer versions.
+The NodeJS version used by Frolic is locked to the Electron version and is currently `18.x`.
 Having a system node of a higher version probably won't hurt anything.
 The lead developer uses version 22.
-Use [`nvm`](https://github.com/nvm-sh/nvm) or [`nvm-windows`](https://github.com/coreybutler/nvm-windows) to simplify your life.
+There are tools like `nvm` if you feel it might be an issue.

 ```bash
 # Windows only: